draftysumo/SumoTube/README.md

 * Auto-generate thumbnails from the midpoint of videos.
 * Support for custom thumbnail folders.
 * Hover previews showing multiple frames of the video.
-* Pin favorite videos for easy access.
+* Pin favorite videos for easy access; pinned videos are sorted to appear first.
 * Search videos by title or channel name.
 * Open videos in your system's default video player.
+* Asynchronous thumbnail and hover-frame generation to avoid UI freezes.
+* Hover preview frames cached per video for smooth performance.

 ---